glimpse-editor/glimpse-editor.github.io/content/about.md

 ---

 ## What is the correct name for your project? {#what-is-the-correct-name-for-your-project}
 The open source software we produce is called "Glimpse Image Editor", but we sometimes shorten that to just "Glimpse".
-We refer to our governance structure, core contributors and participants on our Matrix channel and Discord server as "the Glimpse project".
+We refer to our governance structure, core contributors and participants on our Discord server as "the Glimpse project".
 We often call our social media followers, donors and end users "the Glimpse Community".

 Glimpse NX is a separate project we plan to start soon where we will create a lightweight new interface for pre-existing GNU Image Manipulation Program libraries and frameworks.
 You may sometimes see it referred to as "the rewrite".
 We will provide more information about that project in coming weeks and months.